ELOBO5/ELOBO5/README.md

 # Hi, I’m Elicia 👋🏽

-I'm currently training as a Full Stack Developer at futureproof.
+I'm currently training as a Full Stack Developer at futureproof 👩🏽‍💻

 ## Technologies and Tools 🛠️